10 Reasons to Leave Your Heirs a Roth IRA

 Roth contributions are the money you invest in an IRA.
 Earnings are the profits on those investments.
 Both your contributions and earnings grow tax-free.
 Contributions are also limited by tax filing status and your modified adjusted gross income (MAGI).

 However, these distributions may be subject to income taxes and a 10% penalty if you make withdrawals before the age of 59-½, according to the IRS.
 You must also have held the account for at least five years.
-The five-year rule applies regardless of your age when you open the account.
+The five-year rule applies regardless of the age when you open the account.

 Roth IRA-qualified distributions